Berg0162/Tacx-Virtual-Shifting/README.md

 Both boards work reliably with this project.
 Check pricing and availability!

-Each board has its own **setup instructions** in `/docs` to ensure correct pin configuration and library installation.
+Each board has its own **setup instructions** in `/docs` to ensure correct configuration and library installation.
 - **[Seeed Studio XIAO ESP32S3](docs/XIAO_ESP32S3_Sense.md)**
 - **[Adafruit Feather ESP32 V2](docs/Adafruit%20Feather%20ESP32-V2.md)**

-👉 Other ESP32-based boards may work as well, but are not tested yet.
+👉 Other ESP32-based boards may work as well, but are not tested.
 If you try a different board, please share your results via an issue.

 ## ⚡ Getting Started